UMMS-Biocore/bootcamp/session3/session3.md

 $ samtools view -S -b star/ctrl1.starAligned.out.sam >  star/ctrl1.star.bam
 ```

 3. We can then sort and index this bam file to compare with rsem alignments.
-You will learn the details about sorting and indexing in the next exercise before visulaization.
+You will learn the details about sorting and indexing in the next exercise before visualization.

 ```
 $ samtools sort -o sorted/ctrl1.star.sorted.bam star/ctrl1.star.bam